Saadkhan-188/Forecasting-TTC-Subway-Delays-2022-2024-DSI_ML_Team8/README.md

 ---

 ## Key Findings

-- **Delays peak during rush hours** on Line YU and Line BD.
-- **Repeat issues cluster** at major stations like Bloor-Yonge and Kennedy.
+- **Repeat issues cluster** at major stations like Bloor-Yonge and St. George.
 - **Top delay causes**:
   `SUDP` (Unruly Passenger), `MUPAA` (Passenger Alarm – No Issue), `SUO` (Security/Other).
-- **SRT line delays are longer in early morning**;
-  YU midday delays are **shorter and more manageable**.
+- ** Subway delays are more prominent during weekdays**;
+  Specificially in mornings between 6-8AM and evenings between 3-6PM**.
 - **Delay severity is most influenced by operational variables**, not location:
   The top predictors across models were `Min Gap`, `Hour of Day`, `Delay Code`, and `Station Name` (confirmed via SHAP).
 - **Short delays dominate**, but long delays have outsized impact:
-  While most delays are <10 minutes, the few longer delays significantly skew average delay minutes, especially on the SRT line.
+  While most delays are < 10 minutes, the few longer delays significantly skew average delay minutes, especially on the SRT line.
-- **Delays are less frequent early/late in the day**, but **more severe** when they occur — likely due to reduced staffing.
 - **Certain delay codes repeat predictably at specific stations**:
-  Bloor-Yonge and Kennedy often log recurring `SUDP` and `MUPAA` incidents — suggesting a need for targeted safety or communication strategies.
+  Top 4 stations often log recurring `SUDP` and `MUPAA` incidents — suggesting a need for targeted safety or communication strategies.
 - **Even "No Delay" entries contain signal**:
   Zero-delay records still showed patterns in `min_gap` and `station`, helping models correctly classify the “No Delay” class.
 ---